Mixel-MurP-427/YoutubeSpotifyPlaylists/README.md

 ### For those who are curious about the processes inside [main.py](main.py):
 The program is broken up into three sections or "steps":
-1. **Read the songs from the Spotify playlist via Spotipy.** Using [get_all_playlist_tracks()](https://github.com/Mixel-MurP-427/YoutubeSpotifyPlaylists/blob/main/read_Spotify_playlist_via_Spotipy.py#L22), Spotipy logs into Spotify and then asks for a boatload of data about each song.
-The function narrows this data down to a list of dictionaries for each song with title, album, and artist data and then returns the list.
+1. **Read the songs from the Spotify playlist via Spotipy.** Using the [get_all_playlist_tracks](https://github.com/Mixel-MurP-427/YoutubeSpotifyPlaylists/blob/main/read_Spotify_playlist_via_Spotipy.py#L22) function, Spotipy logs into Spotify and then asks for a boatload of data about each song.
+The function narrows this data down to a list of dictionaries for each song with title, album, and artist data, and then it returns the list.
-2. **Search for these songs on Youtube Music via Selenium.** The program uses [search_songs_with_Selenium()](https://github.com/Mixel-MurP-427/YoutubeSpotifyPlaylists/blob/main/Selenium_search.py#L28) to open [Youtube Music](https://music.youtube.com/) in the browser and searches for each song via the data collected previously.
+2. **Search for these songs on Youtube Music via Selenium.** The program uses the [search_songs_with_Selenium](https://github.com/Mixel-MurP-427/YoutubeSpotifyPlaylists/blob/main/Selenium_search.py#L28) function to open [Youtube Music](https://music.youtube.com/) in the browser and searches for each song via the data collected previously.
 It clicks some buttons to find the first song (not video!), then grabs the share link and extracts the video ID.
 The function returns a list of the IDs.
-3. **Add the songs to the Youtube playlist.** The [get_authenticated_service()](https://github.com/Mixel-MurP-427/YoutubeSpotifyPlaylists/blob/main/YoutubeAPI_things.py#L13) function logs into Google and gets the authentication needed to use the Youtube API. [add_song_to_playlist()](https://github.com/Mixel-MurP-427/YoutubeSpotifyPlaylists/blob/main/YoutubeAPI_things.py#L62) simply uses the Youtube API and the previously created list of video IDs to add each song to the Youtube playlist.
+3. **Add the songs to the Youtube playlist.** The [get_authenticated_service](https://github.com/Mixel-MurP-427/YoutubeSpotifyPlaylists/blob/main/YoutubeAPI_things.py#L13) function logs into Google and gets the authentication needed to use the Youtube API. [add_song_to_playlist](https://github.com/Mixel-MurP-427/YoutubeSpotifyPlaylists/blob/main/YoutubeAPI_things.py#L62) simply uses the Youtube API and the previously created list of video IDs to add each song to the Youtube playlist.

 And that's it!

+If you have any comments or questions, just raise an issue or something in the repo.

 ## Links to documentation for APIs used
 ### Spotipy